MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 Invoke-WebRequest https://aka.ms/tp5/b/docker -OutFile .\docker.exe
 ```

-Once the Docker daemon and client have been downloaded, copy them to the 'C:\Program Files\docker\' folder in the Nano Server container host.
+Once the Docker Engine and client have been downloaded, copy them to the 'C:\Program Files\docker\' folder in the Nano Server container host.
 The Nano Server firewall will need to be configured to allow incoming SMB connections.
 This can be completed using PowerShell or the Nano Server recovery console.

 ```none
 Set-NetFirewallRule -Name FPS-SMB-In-TCP -Enabled True